 What if your baby is still sleepy after your milk comes in?

 You may have heard that you should never wake a sleeping baby.
-That’s another one of those lies.
-Or as I like to call it, another old wives tale, although I’m not quite sure why old wives get so much blame.
+That’s another one of those old wives’ tales, although I’m not quite sure why old wives get so much blame.
 I’m sure old husbands had their share of myths that they passed on.

 If a baby is sleeping through feedings, you should wake him up.
 This means during the night too.